Statuses in Latin with translation. Quotes in Latin with translation

 This is how worldly glory passes.

-141. Silent leges inter arma.
+141. Silent legs inter arma.

 [Silent leges inter arma].

-Among weapons, laws are silent (Livy).
+Laws are silent among weapons (Livy).

 142. Similis simili gaudet.

-[Similis simili gaўdet].
+[Similis simili gaudet].

 Corresponds to Russian. proverb “A fisherman sees a fisherman from afar.”

-143. Sol omnibus lucet.
+143. Sol omnĭbus lucet.

-[Sol omnibus lucet].
+[Salt omnibus lucet].

-The sun shines for everyone.
+The sun is shining for everyone.

-144. Sua cuque patria jucundissima est.
+144. Sua cuīque patria jucundissĭma est.

 [Sua kuikve patria yukundissima est].

-145. Sub rosa.
+145. Sub rosā.

 [Sub rose].

-"Under the rose", that is, in secret, secretly.
+“Under the rose,” that is, in secret, secretly.

 146. Terra incognita.